 Camping in the Loire Valley

-Château de Chenonceau With its iconic gallery built right across the River Cher, Château de Chenonceau is renowned for its formal gardens and its many treasures, including superb ‘old masters’ paintings and rare Flemish tapestries.
-Younger children will love the maze, the play area and the resident donkeys.
+Château de Chenonceau - Featuring an iconic gallery built right across the River Cher, this château is renowned for its formal gardens (including a maze and donkey sanctuary) as well as its superb ‘old masters’ paintings and rare Flemish tapestries.

-Amboise The Italianate Château d’Amboise is the surviving fraction of a favourite royal residence.
-Nearby is the mansion of Clos Lucé where Leonardo Da Vinci lived for a few years until his death in 1519.
-Models of his inventions are displayed in the grounds.
+Clos Lucé - This grand mansion is the former home of Leonardo Da Vinci who lived there for a few years until his death in 1519.
+Fascinating models of his inventions are currently displayed in the grounds.

-Château de Chambord The largest and most extravagant of the Loire châteaux, the Château de Chambord is surrounded by an equally vast park, itself enclosed by a 32 km wall.
-Left empty after the Revolution, the Château’s 440 rooms now house a fine collection of furniture and works of art, and a hunting and nature exhibition.
+Château de Chambord - Château de Chambord is the most extravagant of the Loire châteaus and is surrounded by a vast walled garden.
+Left empty after the Revolution, the château’s rooms now house a fine collection of furnishings and art as well as a hunting and nature exhibition.